We sat down with Ed LaHood, CEO at Thyng, LLC, to discuss 3D Medical Imaging and other exciting things coming to the MedReality platform.

 How has that impacted your ability to bring a part of a product to market?

 A hundred percent; it’s impacted us.
-A great question, and we realized early on, especially as COVID, was rapidly developing that.
+An excellent question and we realized early on, especially as COVID, was rapidly developing that.
 Oh my gosh, we have this incredible product that we want to get out there and, of course, as you said, in normal times, we’d be doing the circuit.
 We’d be going to conferences.
 We’d be visiting hospitals and physicians, and administrators directly, and doing live demonstrations, and blowing their socks off, and the question was, okay, how in this new world of COVID.
 Can we develop this technology so that it can be demonstrated over the web?
 So, that it can be distributed electronically.
 So, folks and customers can get up and running in minutes and not have to have some type of big physical delivery and all of those things.

 Mike, fantastic, thank you.
 It was great talking today.
 Let’s talk more soon.